Parent FAQ

-When you sign up for a visit to our lab, you can expect to join us for approximately 45 minutes to 1 hour to play a series of the games described below.
+When you sign up for a visit to our lab, you can expect to join us for approximately 30-45 minutes to play a series of the games.
 You are welcome to be with your child the whole time.
-After, your child will receive a small toy for taking part.
+After, your child will receive a small toy for taking part!
+Or, if you are not in the Providence area, see below to check out remote study options!

 Who Would You Praise?